-The Spark Program is a seven-week course that offers select students the opportunity to learn about competitive fellowships and provides them with the tools to develop a strong profile.
+The Spark Program is a nine-week program that offers select students the opportunity to learn about competitive fellowships and provides them with the tools to develop a strong profile.
 Learn more about the Spark Program.

 Who receives prestigious awards?
 Typically it is someone who is passionate about their 'thing'.
 At UB, we are committed to helping you capitalize on your strengths and find your niche by providing you with the tools and guidance you need to succeed.

 Seek out leadership opportunities in organizations that are important to you.
 Most scholarship committees are looking for individuals who have demonstrated leadership throughout their careers.
 Participate in organizations, move into leadership roles when appropriate and challenge yourself to make a difference.
 UB's Office of Student Engagement offers workshops, leadership certificates and opportunities to connect with on- and off-campus organizations.